matthewjflanagan/Regex-Tutorial/gist-template.md

  /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/
  ```

-Anchors, Qualifiers, Grouping Constructs, Bracket Expressions, Character Classes, The OR Operator, Flags, and Character Escapes are the components used in this regex to set the criteria of the format a user must use when typing an email address.
+Anchors, Qualifiers, Grouping Constructs, Bracket Expressions, Character Classes, Flags, and Character Escapes are the components used in this regex to set the criteria of the format a user must use when typing an email address.

 ## Table of Contents